EmmaBurkett/CSE212-final-project/2-set.md

 # Set
 ## What is it?
 A set is an ordered list.
 In an array, elements are appended to the end, the middle, or the beginning.
-With sets, elements are added to the location on the array that they represent.
-For example, if you want to add 5 to a set you would do this: my_set[5] = 5 Note that the index matches the value of the element.
+With sets, elements are added to the data structure with the index equal to their value.
+For example, adding a 5 to your set would store the value at the index 5: my_set[5] = 5 The index equals the value of the element you want to store.

 ### Example:
 ``` python